Building the Ark:

 build an ark which was like a huge boat.
 It was to be big enough

-to house his family and pairs of every living creatures!
+to house his family and for every living creature!

 Noah told his sons to go and cut trees down and saw them into planks.

 "Is that enough, Father?" they asked.
-"No, we more and more!"
+"No, we need more and more!"

 exclaimed Noah.
 And so they had to work hard for many, many